istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 data plane mode.
 Whenever pods are added to an ambient mesh, the istio-cni component configures traffic redirection for all incoming and outgoing traffic between the pods and the [ztunnel](/blog/2023/rust-based-ztunnel/) running on the pod's node, via the node-level network namespace.
-The key difference between sidecar and ambient modes is that the redirection in ambient is across network namespaces, from the application namespace to the Istio’s system namespace where ztunnel typically runs.
+The key difference between sidecar and ambient modes is that the redirection in ambient is _across network namespaces_, from the application namespace to the Istio system namespace where ztunnel typically runs.

 As we tested more broadly in multiple Kubernetes environments which many of them have its default CNI, it became clear that